1015062E/howto/Capturing and Analyzing HTTP Trace Logs.md

    ```

 3. **Reproduce the Issue**:
-   After starting the trace, reproduce the issue you are troubleshooting.
+   After starting the trace above, reproduce the issue you are troubleshooting.

 4. **Stop Capture**:
-   Run the following command to stop capturing:
+   Run the following command to stop capturing after the issue is reproduced:
    ```bash
    logman stop httptrace -ets
    ```